zzhu247/DropMate/DesignDoc.md

 ## 🧩 Overview

 **DropMate** is a **cloud-native delivery management platform** that enables customers to view ads, place and confirm orders, track deliveries with ETA updates, and communicate via message boards.
+It now includes companion **driver and customer mobile experiences** so that drivers can accept stops, update statuses, and continuously share live locations while customers watch their driver progress in real time.
 The system also automates **daily dispatch report generation** and supports **WeChat-based ordering**.

 The platform demonstrates **modern cloud computing practices**: